andrewcaskey/markdown_website/README.md

 Next you need to head to settings section on github.
 This is found on the top bar all the right on the side.

-After entering settings, scroll all the way to the bottom to the section **Github Pages**.
+After entering settings, you'll see a tab on the left side of the screen, select **Pages**.

-Select `master branch` as the `Source` option.
+Under Branch select `main` as the `Source` option.

 You can also choose a cool theme for your website.
 Just click on `Choose a theme` then pick just click the `Select theme` button to apply that theme to your repository.